Power Chess

 Power Chess is a chess-playing video game originally released in September 1996 by Sierra On-Line for the Microsoft Windows 95 operating system.
 Later revisions of the software were released as Power Chess 98 (1997) and Power Chess 2.0 (1998).
 Power Chess was also the "intermediate" game included in Sierra's Complete Chess (1998) along with Maurice Ashley Teaches Chess (1995) and Extreme Chess (1996).

 Engine

 Its chess engine is "Wchess" by David Kittinger, which played against Deep Blue in the 1995 World Computer Championship in Hong Kong.
 The game is included as a watchable "Great Game" in Power Chess.

 Gameplay

-Power Chess had two major innovations: the program would adjust its level during the game trying to match that of the player (presaging Chessbase Fritz's Friend Mode).
+Power Chess had two major innovations: the program would adjust its level from game to game trying to match that of the player (presaging Chessbase Fritz's Friend Mode).
 In addition, after each game, a female voice, the Queen, walks the player through the game, pointing out and explaining where the player could have played better.
 The program keeps track of the player's rating.
 Players can also create their own characters with differing gameplay styles and difficulty.